Skip to main content

 How to apply

-Applicants must qualify for RN registration with BCCNM before they can be considered for NP registration.
+Applicants must qualify for RN licensure with BCCNM before they can be considered for NP licensure.

 Once you have submitted all required documents and information, we will send you instruction to pay your application fee.